 I tried to double the crust once, I may have cracked a tooth.
 1 ½ times the crust is edible, not my favorite, but Andy will always remind me that the crust was his favorite part growing up.
 I never know whether to shake my head or remind him that I already knew that and this is why we have a bigger crust.

 My mother-in-law, Sharon, is the salt of the earth.
 A saint really, she raised 3 boys!
 She is also the best story teller I have ever met.
 And she has some stories about my husband.
 He gave her a run for her money.
 I have heard stories about a 2 year old climbing an old-fashioned TV antenna, a 5 year old that took a construction tractor for a joyride, and marshmallows in a neighbor’s prized koi pond.
 Those stories may not sound very funny, but if you could hear her tell the stories they are hysterical.

 I am grateful every day he isn’t that mischievous anymore!
 Don’t get me wrong, he can still find ways to “entertain” himself and scare the daylights out of me.

 Sharon knows I love to cook and would buy me any cookbook that people were selling at her workplace.
 You know, the ones that have fallen out of fashion (in favor of internet searches) that church groups, work groups, and charitable organizations used to put out.
 This recipe came from one of those, but the cookbook was long ago replaced by a handwritten copy.
 With that being said, I give a hat tip to my hometown of Kankakee, Illinois and whoever originally provided this recipe to whichever of the hundreds of cookbooks I used to own.

-Cherry Delight: Quick, light and creamy pineapple and cherry dessert recipe.
+Quick Simple Cherry Delight Dessert – Quick, light and creamy pineapple and cherry dessert recipe.